EstherHalli/DATA-ANALYTICS-PROJECTS/README.md

 4. Data Visulaisation:
    - Created KPI's showing YTD Sales, YTD Profit, YTD Quantity sold, YTD Profit Margin.
    - YOY growth for each KPI and a YTD sparkline for each measure in the KPI to understand monthly trend for each fact.
+   - Used time intelligence function and DAX queries.
    - Created Matrix to find the YTD Sales, PYTD Sales, YoY Sales growthalond with trend icon for different customer category.
    - Created a Map to show the YTD Sales performance by each State.
    - Stacked bar chart to show the top5 and bottom 5 products by sales.
+Used Slicers for customer segments.
    - Donut chart to represent the YTD Sales by region to show the best and worst performing region all over country.
    - Donut chart to show YTD Sales by shipping type to get the best shipping type percentage.